Chart Color Schemes

 Residential development activity is lower than average in Wangi Wangi - Rathmines according to AreaSearch's national comparison of local real estate markets

 Wangi Wangi - Rathmines has seen approximately 24 new homes approved annually over the past five financial years, from FY-21 to FY-25.
-Specifically, 123 homes were approved during this period and an additional 8 have been approved so far in FY-26.
-Each dwelling built over these years has attracted an average of 2.4 new residents per year, indicating strong demand which is likely to support property values.
+A total of 123 homes were approved during this period, with an additional 19 approvals in FY-26.
+On average, each dwelling built resulted in about 2.4 new residents per year over these five years, indicating strong demand that supports property values.

-This maintains the area's traditional low density character, appealing to those seeking space and family homes.
-The estimated population per dwelling approval in the area is 467 people.
-Population forecasts indicate that Wangi Wangi - Rathmines will gain approximately 59 residents by 2041.
+The majority of new building activity in Wangi Wangi - Rathmines consists of standalone homes (95.0%), with a smaller proportion of medium and high-density housing (5.0%).
+This maintains the area's traditional low density character and appeals to those seeking space for families.
+As of FY-25, the estimated population per dwelling approval was 467 people.
+Population forecasts indicate that Wangi Wangi - Rathmines will gain approximately 58 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development